The OECD Anti-Corruption Division is currently reviewing applications for interships starting in Summer 2023

 Applicants must submit a CV and a letter of motivation, preferably in PDF format, to Brooks Hickman and Jaroslaw Mrowiec.

 Short-listed candidates only will be contacted to undertake a short written test, and possibly a telephone interview.

 Description of responsibilities

-The OECD Anti-Corruption Division monitors the implementation of the OECD Anti-Bribery Convention.
-The intern will primarily assist teams of experts in their preparations for upcoming country evaluations under the Convention's monitoring mechanism.
-Tasks may include:
+The main focus of the OECD Anti-Corruption Division is to monitor the implementation of the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions (the Anti-Bribery Convention) by its State Parties.
+The intern will primarily assist teams of experts in their preparations for upcoming country evaluations under the Anti-Bribery Convention's monitoring mechanism.